HR Excellence in Research

 There are 40 elements to the charter and code of conduct that present the general principles, recommendations and best practice for the appointment and recruitment of researchers at all stages of their career.
 The roles, rights and responsibilities of researchers and employers are stipulated in four thematic areas:

 The aim is to improve the conditions for independent research, increase mobility to facilitate an open labour market for researchers, combat all forms of discrimination, and facilitate access to and the exchange of ideas, promoting continual quality assurance procedures at European higher education institutions.
-Over 640 European organisations have adopted the charter and code, and as part of our increased internationalisation efforts, we have begun the systematic work towards its implementation.
+Over 750 European organisations have adopted the charter and code.

 The work will continue to be integrated into existing structures such as councils and boards.
 A new organisation has been created comprising a coordinator, steering group and people allocated responsibilities linked to the various activities to be implemented following the action plan.

-The interim assessment will take place in the summer of 2024, as SLU has reported to Euraxess on the progress of the action plan.
-This will result in a revised action plan that will continue to be implemented until it is time to renew the application to retain the HR Excellence in Research Award.
+The interim assessment took place in the summer of 2024, as SLU reported to Euraxess on the progress of the action plan.
+This resulted in a revised action plan that continues to be implemented in the following years before a renewed application in 2027 to retain the HR Excellence in Research Award.

 • The application was approved on 13 July 2022 and SLU received the HR Excellence in Research Award.

-• On 18 June 2024, SLU submitted the internal review for the interim assessment to Euraxess using the HRS4R tool.
+• On June 18, 2024, SLU submitted an internal review for the interim assessment to Euraxess according to the HRS4R tool.
+In the response, we received valuable input from the external reviewer, which we will incorporate into our action plan for the continued work.

 • In 2027, we will apply to retain the HR Excellence in Research Award.

-The project steering group consists of Anna-Karin Olofsdotter, Director of Human Resources, and Ylva Hillbur, Pro Vice-Chancellor for International Relations.
+The project steering group consists of Birgitta Hellmark Lindgren, Acting Director of Human Resources, and Ylva Hillbur, Pro Vice-Chancellor for International Relations.

 The coordinator for HRS4R is HR strategist Erika Bodlund.